• Skip to primary navigation

 Nothing makes a more impressive presentation at a Southern holiday gathering than gorgeous, layered Butter Pecan Cake iced with a dreamy spread of whipped vanilla frosting and a generous topping of chopped pecans!
 The interior is moist, tender, full of buttery goodness, and loaded with big pecan flavor.
 Best of all, it's way easier than it looks.

-There's no toasting pecans, no browning butter, and no unnecessary steps.
-This recipe is simple, straight-forward, and it's guaranteed to result in the best Butter Pecan Cake the South has ever laid tastebuds on.
+There are no toasting pecans, no browning butter, and no unnecessary steps like we take in making our praline pecans.
+This recipe is simple and straight-forward, and it's guaranteed to result in the best Butter Pecan Cake the South has ever laid tastebuds on.

 A slice of three layer Butter Pecan Cake on a white plate with a fork next to it and a cake stand behind it the plate.

 You can serve this beauty on any given occasion -- holiday parties, potlucks, and of course, it's absolutely perfect for the Thanksgiving dessert table!
-If you're looking for more holiday desserts to add to this year's lineup, be sure to check out our Apple Crumble Cake next!
+If you're looking for more Desserts to add to this year's lineup, be sure to check out our Apple Crumble Cake next!

 HOW TO MAKE A BUTTER PECAN CAKE